 Ah, spring in New York.
 It's time to emerge from hibernation and savor the mild weather before the oppressive summer heat sets in.
 If you really want to embrace this season in the Big Apple, you don't have to spend a fortune.
-Here are six activities -- all under $45 -- that will bring you outdoors and into the city for less.
+Here are six activities (all under $50!) that will bring you outdoors and into the city for less.

-A ferry ride ($2) is all it takes to get to this mini oasis away from the bustle of Manhattan.
+A ferry ride ($3 round-trip) is all it takes to get to this mini oasis away from the bustle of Manhattan.
 Here, you can bike, zip down a giant slide, or kick back in hammocks and enjoy skyline views.
-There’s a lineup of events this spring and summer to dive into, including the Holi Hai festival of colors on May 6 (free), a Family Fun Day full of kid-friendly activities on May 28 (free), and later in the summer, the 1920s-themed Jazz Age Lawn Party on June 10 and 11 ($45 for early bird tickets).
+There’s a lineup of events this spring and summer to dive into, including the Holi Hai festival of colors in May 2020.

 Who said you can’t see stars in the city?
-Head to this public park set on one of the West side’s historic freight rail lines, which runs from Gansevoort to 34th Street between 10th and 12th avenues, and you can gaze at the cosmos through high powered telescopes for free, every Tuesday now through October from dusk until 30 minutes before the park closes at 10 p.m. (and 11 p.m. from June to September).
-Enter at the 14th street entrance; the scopes are at the Diller-von Furstenberg Sundeck.
+Head to this public park set on one of the West side’s historic freight rail lines, which runs from Gansevoort to 34th Street between 10th and 12th Avenues, and you can gaze at the cosmos through high-powered telescopes for free, every Tuesday at dusk from April 2 through October 29.
+(Enter at the 14th street entrance.)
+More information can be found here.

 The best way to get a taste of New York’s melting pot of flavors?
-Food festivals -- and there are a lot of good eats this season.
+Food festivals!
+And, luckily for you, there are a lot of good eats this season.

-- Smorgasburg: Dive into Brooklyn at this open-air food market via 100 local vendors, who serve creative concoctions like ramen burgers and dragon-fruit ice cream bowls.
-It’s free to enter and is open Saturday at East River State Park in Williamsburg, or Sunday in Prospect Park; and Thursdays and Fridays at Westfield World Trade Center.
+- Smorgasburg: This open-air food market features dozens of local vendors, all of whom serve creative concoctions like ramen burgers and dragon-fruit ice cream bowls.
+It’s free to enter and is open Saturdays at East River State Park in Williamsburg; Sundays in Prospect Park; and Thursdays and Fridays at Westfield World Trade Center.

-- Taste of Tribeca: Bring your appetite to Tribeca's food festival on May 20, where more than 65 of the neighborhood’s best restaurants will be serving up dishes.
+- Taste of Tribeca: Bring your appetite to Tribeca's food festival on May 16, where more than 65 of the neighborhood’s best restaurants will be serving up dishes.
 If you buy a ticket in advance, you'll pay $45 (as opposed to $55).
-The ticket gets you a tasting card to any six vendors, and bonus: it raises money for local public schools (so you can feel good about stuffing your face from 11:30 to 3:00 p.m.).
-The festival takes place on Duane Street between Greenwich and Hudson.
+The ticket gets you a tasting card to any six vendors.
+Bonus: The festival raises money for local public schools (so you can feel good about stuffing your face).

-- Coffee and Tea Festival: There’s no quicker way to get to know New York than by drinking the stuff that powers us day in and day out -- coffee.
-You can get your caffeine fix at the June 11 at the Brooklyn Expo Center (they’re holding the first-ever “iced” version of the event, which usually serves hot brews in winter).
+- Coffee and Tea Festival: There’s no quicker way to get to know New York than by drinking the stuff that powers us day in and day out: coffee.
+You can get your caffeine fix on March 21 at the Brooklyn Expo Center.